 Step 2: Click the “+” icon in the bottom right-hand corner and select Start recording.
-A red dot and message will appear at the top of the window reminding you that the recording is taking place.
-This also creates a banner notification that everyone in the call will see, letting each person know that they are being recorded.
+A red dot and message will appear at the top of the window, reminding you that the recording is taking place.
+Doing so also creates a banner notification that everyone in the call will see, letting each person know that they are being recorded.
 All Skype screens/audio streams will be recorded, no matter how many people are on the call.

 Step 4: To listen back to the recording, go to your chat window using the icon in the bottom-right of the call window.
 The recording will be there.
 Press play on it to listen/watch it back.

 Note that Skype’s in-app recording function records all participants’ video and audio in the same file.
-If you want separate recordings, you may be better off using the below methods.
+If you want separate recordings, you may be better off using one of the following alternatives.

-Although it does only record the audio portion of a call, MP3 Skype Recorder is the most lightweight and hands-off of the Skype recording solutions we recommend.
-It’s available entirely free, with only the most niche of features hidden behind the Pro version paywall.
+Although it only records the audio portion of a call, MP3 Skype Recorder is the most lightweight and hands-off of the Skype recording solutions we recommend.
+It’s entirely free, with only the most niche features hidden behind the Pro version paywall.

 Another option is Evaer, which is an extremely simple program that’ll get the job done in a pinch.
 With the free trial, you can record video conversations of up to five minutes in length.
 If you want to record longer videos than that, however, you’ll need to pay for the premium version ($20).